Health and Safety Policy

 c) Changes to methods of work, introducing additional training and providing suitable items of PPE, are implemented as necessary following each Risk Assessment.

-Vulnerable people includes young persons, new and expectant mothers and anyone else who has health condition that could put them at greater risk (e.g. someone with asthma working in wood working environment).
-In compliance with the Management of Health and Safety at Work Regulations 1999 the Managing Director and Health and Safety Coordinator/ Department Manager will take all reasonably practicable steps to ensure that the health, safety and welfare of vulnerable people is not put at risk as a result of the Company’s work activities.
-They will ensure, so far as is reasonably practicable, that Health and Safety Coordinator/Department Manager or in their absence their nominated deputies, or the Safety Advisor is tasked to undertake a suitable and sufficient Risk Assessment of the employee’s duties.
+Vulnerable people include young persons, new and expectant mothers, night shift workers and anyone else who has a health condition that could put them at greater risk (e.g. someone with asthma working in wood working environment).
+In compliance with the Management of Health and Safety at Work Regulations 1999 the Managing Directors and Health and Safety Coordinator/Department Manager will take all reasonably practicable steps to ensure the the health, safety and welfare of vulnerable people is not put at risk as a result of the Company’s work activities.
+They will ensure, so far as is reasonably practicable, that the Health and Safety Coordinator/Department Manager or in their absence their nominated deputies, or the Safety Advisor is tasked to undertake a suitable and sufficient Risk Assessment of the employee’s duties.
 So far as is reasonably practicable, the recommendations made by the Risk Assessment will receive due consideration and will, without undue delay, be acted upon.

-In compliance with the Control of Substances Hazardous to Health Regulations where appropriate each Health and Safety Coordinator/Department Manager:
+In compliance with the Control of Substances Hazardous to Health Regulations 2002 (“COSHH”), where appropriate each Health and Safety Coordinator/Department Manager:

-a) Will identify through the task risk assessments all substances and articles that workers might be exposed to within the scope of COSHH
+a) Will identify through the Risk Assessments all substances and articles that workers might be exposed to within the scope of COSHH.

 b) Is responsible for ensuring that all COSHH assessments are readily available to employees.